Muhammad-Yameen/laravel-repository-pattern/README.md

-Finally, add the new Service Provider to the providers array in config/app.php.
+Finally, add the new service provider to the providers array in the config/app.php file.

     // ...other declared providers
     App\Providers\RepositoryServiceProvider::class,